 Eight gigabytes of RAM used to be the baseline recommendation for budget gaming builds.
 In 2026, that threshold has largely collapsed.

 Windows 11 alone consumes between 3GB and 4.5GB of RAM at idle depending on background services.
-Add a game that uses 5GB to 6GB at peak, a browser tab or two, and a Discord overlay, and you are already pushing the limit of what 8GB can handle gracefully.
+Add a game that uses 5GB to 6GB at peak, a browser tab or two, and a Discord overlay.
+Now you are already pushing the limit of what 8GB can handle gracefully.

 Some older and less demanding titles still run fine on 8GB.
 But modern open-world games, titles with high-resolution texture packs, and anything built on Unreal Engine 5 regularly exceed that ceiling.
 Games like Hogwarts Legacy, Alan Wake 2, and Black Myth: Wukong have all been documented using more than 8GB in specific scenarios.